-Not all biker chicks see selfies as a short-cut to breaking into porn.
+Not all biker chicks see selfies as a short-cut to breaking into the adult movie industry.

 You won’t find me lying naked across a motorcycle, smiling through gritted teeth while the front brake master-cylinder digs into my shoulder.